Why is the Department called Theater, Dance, and Performance Studies?

 I’m a junior transfer and I’d like to major in TDPS.
 Am I too late?

-Can I transfer theater or dance course credit from a junior college, four-year college, or abroad?
+Can I transfer theater or dance course credit from another college or university?

 Most all of the units you have taken will transfer into UC Berkeley into your degree from the College of Letters and Science.
 The only course that regularly transfers into the major, however, is your beginning acting course, taken at a community college or 4-year college.
 If you took other courses in a 4-year college or abroad, you may transfer into the major up to 8 units of elective credit with courses that are comparable to or complementary to the courses offered here at TDPS.
 These courses will need to be approved by the Undergraduate Advisor, Faculty Advisor, or the Faculty Member teaching the comparable course.